ADA-research/auto-verify/docs/getting-started.md

-## Getting Started

 ### System requirements

 Auto-Verify has only been tested for Linux and will not work on MacOS and Windows.
 Alternatively, using [Windows Subsystem for Linux](https://learn.microsoft.com/nl-nl/windows/wsl/about) is also an option.

-If you want to make use of the GPU based verification algorithms, you will need a CUDA-enabled GPU.
+Additionally, if you want to make use of the GPU based verification algorithms, you will need a CUDA-enabled GPU.

 ### Installing Auto-Verify

 First, install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Miniconda is used to manage the environments of different verification tools, other environment managers will _not_ work.
 !!! warning

     Anaconda can fail trying to install environments in some cases where Miniconda does not.